Maryland’s Qualifying Conditions

 A patient may designate up to two persons as caregivers.

-Can patients cultivate their own cannabis?
-Can a caregiver cultivate cannabis for patients?
+Can patients cultivate their own cannabis? can a caregiver cultivate cannabis for patients?

-My child needs medical cannabis.
-Can he or she get it legally?
+My child needs medical cannabis. can he or she get it legally?

 Is there financial relief for patients who can’t afford medical cannabis?